honeybadger-io/honeybadger-js/README.md

 The following notice attributes may be modified by your notification handlers:

 * stack - The stack trace
-* class - The exception class name
+* name - The exception class name
 * message - The error message
 * url - The current url
 * project_root - The root url